 We have implemented a three-stream waste sorting system in our kitchens and back-of-house areas in all cafes

-We stopped using straws over a decade ago, and now offer reusable metal straws for sale
+We stopped offering plastic straws over a decade ago, and now offer reusable metal straws for sale

 Animal Care Initiatives